 Mr. Pastor-Chermak also maintains a wide range of chamber music commitments—both standing ensembles and ad-hoc projects with favorite colleagues.
 He is the cellist of Black Cedar Trio, a flute-cello-guitar ensemble with a wide range of classical, folk, contemporary, and commissioned repertoire.
 Black Cedar is proudly the only ensemble of this instrumentation in the United States.
 Mr. Pastor-Chermak frequently partners with pianists Miles Graber and Alison Lee in sonata programs.
 To him, the cello-piano sonata is the most challenging genre of classical music, requiring a soloist’s virtuosity and a sensitive ear for accompaniment, often simultaneously, and he relishes the opportunity to tackle ambitious programs with Mr. Graber and Ms. Lee a few times a year.
 With Ms. Lee and violinist Nicole Oswald, Mr. Pastor-Chermak is one-third of Ensemble 1828, a dynamic new piano trio based in the San Francisco Bay Area.

-Active as a teacher as well, Mr. Pastor-Chermak is Master Teaching Artist at Young Artists Conservatory of Music in Vacaville, CA, where he mentors a small-but-mighty studio of talented young cellists age 8-18.
+Active as a teacher as well, Mr. Pastor-Chermak mentors a small-but-mighty studio of talented young cellists age 8-18.
 His cello students regularly take top prizes in regional competitions, and alumni of his studio study at the finest music schools and conservatories in the country.
-In 2015, he founded Solano Youth Chamber Orchestra, a dynamic and versatile group of 25 high-school string players, and continues to serve as its Music Director and Conductor.
-Every season, Solano Youth Chamber Orchestra presents two full-length orchestra concerts, often featuring professional soloists, in addition to a chamber music concert and a collaborative concert with a local high-school choir.
+In 2015, he founded Solano Youth Chamber Orchestra, a dynamic and versatile group of 25 high-school string players, and served as its Music Director and Conductor for five seasons.
 Mr. Pastor-Chermak was for many years a chamber music coach in the Berkeley, CA public schools.
 This formative experience shaped his teaching philosophy of joyful community-building through top-notch music-making, and introduced him to some of his best friends.